Computational materials science: Phase field

 Phase field methods are focused on phenomena dependent on interfaces and interfacial motion.
 Both the free energy function and the kinetics (mobilities) are defined in order to propagate the interfaces within the system through time.

 Crystal plasticity

 Crystal plasticity simulates the effects of atomic-based, dislocation motion without directly resolving either.
 Instead, the crystal orientations are updated through time with elasticity theory, plasticity through yield surfaces, and hardening laws.
 In this way, the stress-strain behavior of a material can be determined.

+Cluster Dynamics

+Cluster dynamics is a rate theory model that groups concentrations of particles into clusters that can be solved with a set of ordinary differential equations.
+By clustering particles (typically gas bubbles) of similar size, these few sets of equations are able to describe the entire rate evolution of the system.
+Cluster dynamics allows for simulations over large length and time scales at the cost of being able to track every atom in the material as is capable in molecular dynamics.

 Continuum simulation

 Finite element method

 Finite element methods divide systems in space and solve the relevant physical equations throughout that decomposition.
 This ranges from thermal, mechanical, electromagnetic, to other physical phenomena.
-It is important to note from a materials science perspective that continuum methods generally ignore material heterogeneity and assume local materials properties to be identical throughout the system.
+From a materials science perspective, continuum methods generally ignore material heterogeneity and assume local materials properties to be identical throughout the system.

 Materials modeling methods

 All of the simulation methods described above contain models of materials behavior.
 The exchange-correlation functional for density functional theory, interatomic potential for molecular dynamics, and free energy functional for phase field simulations are examples.
 The degree to which each simulation method is sensitive to changes in the underlying model can be drastically different.
 Models themselves are often directly useful for materials science and engineering, not only to run a given simulation.